 HOW IT WORKS: If you’re not familiar with a muscle stimulator TENS product, my video review below should answer any questions you may have.

 This is my favorite recovery tool right now, I get a lot of relief and satisfaction out of rolling on my Chirp Wheel to relieve clicks, knots and tension in my back each night!
-Chirp’s latest deal includes A Chirp Wheel 3 Pack, carry case, posture corrector, and tutorial videos—for only $99
+To learn more about it, and their other massage tools, read my detailed Chirp Wheel review.

 21. Recover sore muscles faster with a natural CBD Balm